 For example, a candidate may have lost his or her original job after giving notice to their prior employer, or he or she may have incurred moving expenses to relocate for the new job.
 There are other exceptions that can protect applicants when a job offer has been rescinded.

-Employers can not withdraw an offer for discriminatory reasons, such as race, religion, sexual orientation, age or gender.
-In addition, if a contract for services has been signed, it will supersede employment-at-will and protect the candidate.
+Employers cannot withdraw an offer for discriminatory reasons, such as race, religion, sexual orientation, age, or gender.
+Also, if a contract for services has been signed, it will supersede employment at will and protect the candidate.

+2. Be enthusiastic and grateful.
 Before asking for higher pay or better benefits, be sure to thank your prospective employer for the offer and express your excitement about the position.
-If you’re not prepared to make an immediate counter offer right away, ask the employer how much time you have to consider the offer.
-Go about the conversation with a smile, and be polite and professional at all times.
-Make sure he or she knows you want to be part of the team and the success of the company is important to you.
+If you’re not prepared to make an immediate counteroffer right away, ask the employer how much time you have to consider the offer.
+Be polite and professional at all times.
+Smile and make sure the hiring manager knows that you want to be part of the team and that the success of the company is important to you.